Vancouver | Adjunct Professor, Industrial and Organizational Psychology & Psychology in Health and Wellness

-I am fascinated by human nature and by our enormous potential to relate, contribute, and lead fulfilling and joyful lives.
-An explorer of human development, I seek to understand how we discover and make sense of ourselves and the world, how our interactions with one another shape our lives.
+I am fascinated by human nature and by our enormous potential to relate, contribute, and lead fulfilling and joyful lives despite the complexity, chaos and occasional disorder in our world.
+An explorer of development, I invite students to find humanness in each person, and strive to make a positive impact together.

-In my study of cognitive, developmental and educational psychology, education, behaviour change, systems, ethics, and leadership, I have focused on the thoughtfulness and worthwhileness of our pursuits, and the impact we – individuals, groups, organizations – make as our passions guide our focus, our experiences and insights expand, and our consciousness evolves.
-I challenge students to explore and co-create meaning in areas that matter to us as persons, professionals, and leaders.
+Studying cognitive, developmental and educational psychology, education, behaviour change, systems, ethics, and leadership, I focus on the thoughtfulness and worthwhileness of human pursuits, and the impact we – individuals, groups, organizations – make as our passions guide us, as our experiences and insights expand, and as our consciousness evolves.
+I challenge students to seek and co-create meaning in areas that matter to them as persons, professionals, and leaders.

-I believe that being compassionate with one another and intentional about our continued growth helps us make the world a better place.
-This philosophy has guided my teaching at the University of British Columbia (Medicine, Education), Simon Fraser University (Health Sciences, Education), University of Victoria (Health Information Science), and the Justice Institute of British Columbia (Leadership), before joining Adler University (Industrial and Organizational Psychology).
-My professional pursuits have included supporting the learning and development of both aspiring and seasoned educators, health care professionals, leaders and teams, particularly in government and non-profit organizations.
+I believe that compassion and intentional growth helps us make the world better.
+This philosophy has guided my teaching at the University of British Columbia (Medicine, Education), Simon Fraser University (Health Sciences, Education), University of Victoria (Health Information Science), Justice Institute of British Columbia (Leadership), and Adler University (Industrial Organizational Psychology & Psychology Health and Wellness).
+My professional pursuits focus on supporting educators, health care professionals and leaders, particularly in government and non-profit organizations.

 Adler University in Vancouver has been, like Canada itself, born and built with an open mind.
 Located in the midst of one of the world’s most exciting and breathtaking cities, Adler University reflects a true Canadian spirit.
 It’s smart, inclusive and determined to make a world of difference.
 By design, our Vancouver campus echoes the Adler values and intent down every hall and in every room.
 It is built to live, breathe and inspire those with the passion to pursue a more just society.
 This is where the work gets done.